 Broilers and Toaster Ovens

-According to Bon Appetit, 33% of fires happen because food is left unattended while cooking.
-With that in mind, no, don’t leave to go pick something up from the store while there’s something simmering on the stovetop – ever.
+According to Bon Appetit, 33% of fires occur because food is left unattended while cooking.
+With that in mind, never leave appliances unattended while they’re on.
+Not even for a minute.
+This includes microwaves, broilers, toasters and toaster ovens.

 - Never wear loose sleeves or hanging accessories like scarves when cooking on the stovetop or placing/removing food from the oven.